rosedj1/HiggsMassMeasurement/Utils_vaex/README.md

-## Reading root files with vaex
+## Reading '.root' Files with Vaex

 I have not been able to convert root files directly into hdf5 files that are readable by vaex.
 The closest I came was using the shell command `root2hdf5` (after doing `cmsenv`).
-Vaex was able to read the **.hdf5** file in, but the resulting vaex DataFrame essentially had a single column called "passedEvents".
+Vaex was able to read the **.hdf5** file in, but the resulting vaex DataFrame essentially had a single column called "`passedEvents`".
 I wasn't able to parse any of it.

 Instead, I have discovered two options to convert a **.root** file into a vaex-readable **.hdf5** file.
 Let's call the Options (A) and (B):